-If you’re an IT enterprise seller looking to take a bite out of Apple, have we got the Emissary for you.
+If you’re an enterprise tech seller looking to take a bite out of Apple, have we got the Emissary for you.
 Robert Sharpe, former senior director of global data center services at Apple, is our latest Emissary of the Month.
 We sat down with him recently to discuss what makes top tech companies tick, and what he’s seen salespeople do both right and wrong throughout his long and successful career.

 Robert moved to the United States from Scotland in 1998, and settled in the San Francisco Bay Area in 2000.
 After stints at HP and Oracle, he was hired as the director of global data center services at Apple, where he would remain for the rest of his career.